eXascaleInfolab/CORAD/README.md

 ___

 ### Results
-All results and plots will be added to `outputs` folder.
+All results and plots will be added to `outputs/` folder.

 ___